rradams/MUSA550_Final/_posts/2022-12-14-regression.md

 date: 2022-12-16

 tags:
-excerpt: "Use a Random Forest Regression to predict my in-laws' new home value, based on proximity to the highway and sales data from highway towns."
+excerpt: "Build a random forest regression model to predict my in-laws' new home value, based on proximity to the highway and sales data from highway towns."
 published: true
 altair-loader:
 hv-loader: